Prabuddhi-05/ros2_bag_record_splits/README.md

    python3 record_splits.py config.yaml
    ```

-3. New bag files appear at the specified paths.
+3. New bag files will appear at the specified paths.